garrandall/popular-music-data/tracks/gorilla-bruno-mars.md

 I take'em to the head, now to the bed, said the red gorilla

-Ooh, I got a body full of liquor with a cocaine kicker and I'm feeling like I'm thirty feet tall So lay it down, lay it down
+Oh, I got a body full of liquor with a cocaine kicker and I'm feeling like I'm thirty feet tall So lay it down, lay it down
 You got your legs up in the sky with the devil in your eyes, let me hear you say you want it all Say it now, say it now